Skip to main content

 Result: Products with any of the specified tags receive a boost, creating natural interleaving based on their sales performance.

-Exclude price ranges (multiplicative mode)
+Exclude price ranges (Amplify strong performers)

 Use the not between operator to demote products in specific price ranges: